Voters lists contain the names of people who were eligible to vote in an election.

 Research at Library and Archives Canada

-Office of the Electoral Officer for Canada (RG 113) from 1935 to 1983.
+Office of the Electoral Officer for Canada (RG 113) from 1935 to 1988.
 The voters lists are arranged alphabetically by the name of the electoral district within each province and territory.
 Within the electoral districts the lists are further arranged by polling station.

 How to find a voters list

 Find the name of the electoral district for the election year

 Canadian Almanac & Directory includes an alphabetical list of places (post offices) that show electoral districts.

 - The Library of Parliament website includes a list of ridings represented in the House of Commons from 1867 to today.
 Instead of “currently active”, select “all” (active and not active).